minapollmann/minapollmann/index.md

 <center>
-PNW spirit, DC vibes, Cambridge living
+PNW spirit, DC vibes, Cambridge livin'

 <br>
 <br>

-Looking forward to being a Geopolitical Intern with <a href="https://inthewhitespace.com/">Whitespace</a> in summer 2022,
+Looking forward to being a Geopolitical Intern with <a href="https://inthewhitespace.com/">Whitespace</a> in summer 2022, and

 <br>

-an International Security Program Predoctoral Fellow at Harvard Belfer Center for Science and International Affairs in the 2022-23 academic year
+an International Security Program Predoctoral Fellow at <a href="https://www.belfercenter.org/program/international-security">Harvard Belfer Center for Science and International Affairs</a> in the 2022-23 academic year

 <br>
 <br>